JoshMcKin/hot_tub/README.md

 **reap_timeout**: Default is 600 seconds.
 An integer that represents the timeout for reaping the pool in seconds.

-**close_out**: Default is false.
-A boolean value that if true force close_client to be called on checkout clients when #drain! is called

 **close**: Default is nil.
 Can be a symbol representing an method to call on a client to close the client or a lambda that accepts the client as a parameter that will close a client.
 The close option is performed on clients on reaping and shutdown after the client has been removed from the pool.
 When nil, as is the default, no action is performed.

 **clean**: Default is nil.
 Can be a symbol representing an method to call on a client to clean the client or a lambda that accepts the client as a parameter that will clean a client.
 When nil, as is the default, no action is performed.